SomeProgrammerOrSomething/PyFighter/README.md

 Basically, if you store them in the same directory and then just use python to run the main game file, it should play.

-Feel free to loo over the souce code.
+Feel free to look over the source code.

 PyFighter Goals: